We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Medications list.
 You’ll probably be asked this information at check-in.
 And possibly again once you’re settled.
 If you’re in labor, it may be difficult to remember everything you’re taking — it’s a lot easier to just hand over a piece of paper.

 - Medications.
 Yes, if you’re on any common prescription medications, the hospital pharmacy can typically provide them — but possibly at a higher cost than what you usually pay.
 And if you’re on any less common drugs, the hospital might not have any stock on hand.
-Bringing your own can avoid these potential headaches.
+Plan to pack your own to avoid these potential headaches.

 - Credit card or small amount of cash.
 You may want to use the vending machine or get something from the gift shop or cafeteria during your stay.